Table of Contents:

 What is Least Privilege?

-Least Privilege is a cybersecurity term that describes the concept of limiting user and application access to privileged accounts through various controls and tools, without impacting productivity or requiring IT help desk support.
+Least Privilege is a cybersecurity term that describes the concept of restricting user and application access to privileged accounts through various controls and tools, without impacting productivity or requiring IT help desk support.

 Least privilege is intended to prevent “over-privileged access” by users, applications, or services and help reduce the risk of exploitation should user credentials be compromised by an outside attacker or malicious insider.
 Thus, users are granted only enough authority for an entity to complete a specific task or job.
 The least privilege model can also help curtail costs and increase efficiency.

 Least privilege is your best defense against third-party data breaches

 Bad actors and cybercriminals focus on compromising privileged accounts associated with access by third-party vendors.
 Instead of just targeting one enterprise, cybercriminals are paying more attention to vendors that have multiple clients such as cloud services, and payment platforms.

 Sunburst - In the highly publicized hack known as Sunburst, nine government agencies and 100 private sector companies were breached in one of the most sophisticated and well-planned operations that involved injecting a malicious implant into the Orion Software Platform with the goal of compromising its customers.
 Evidence points to compromised user credentials as the entry point for nation-state cybercriminals to exploit this breach.

 A data breach at AMCA that started in August 2018 and carried through until March 30, 2019, resulted in compromising the private information of 20 million Americans, including name, date of birth, provider, and balance information.